Isocurvature-induced features in multi-field Higgs-$R^2$ inflation: Introduction

 This paper is organized as follows.
-In Section~\ref{sec2} we review the Higgs--$R^2$ model in the Einstein frame and study the background evolution.
-Section~\ref{sec3} discusses the evolution of linear perturbations.
-Section~\ref{sec4} presents the numerical results for the primordial spectra, and Section~\ref{sec5} explores the implications for the CMB observables.
-We summarize our conclusions in Section~\ref{sec6}.
-Throughout this work we assume a spatially flat FLRW background
+In Section~\ref{sec2} we review the Higgs--$R^2$ model in the Einstein frame and discuss the background evolution.
+Section~\ref{sec3} presents the formalism for linear perturbations in multi-field inflation.
+In Section~\ref{sec4} we present our numerical results for the primordial spectra, while Section~\ref{sec5} illustrates their impact on the CMB angular power spectra.
+Lastly, in Section~\ref{sec6} we show the preliminary results on primordial non-gaussianity in this model.
+We summarize our conclusions in Section~\ref{sec7}.
+Throughout this work we assume a spatially flat FLRW background,